samueldietrick/samueldietrick/README.md

 </p>

 <p align="left">
-  💌 Aqui vai uma mensagem para entrar em contato com você: ⤵️
+  💌 Do you want me working on your projects? ⤵️
 </p>

 <p align="left">